How Can I Get My Child's Text Messages Sent To My Phone?

 Hoverwatch screenshot

-Using built-in parental control features on devices
+Use built-in parental control features

 Apple Family Sharing and Screen Time